The Easiest Way to Boil Eggs Is in an Electric Kettle

-Why should you boil eggs in an electric kettle?
+Can you boil eggs in a kettle?

-If you're considering a new kettle for this, check out my article on the Best Electric Kettles for Cooking.
-Now, let’s dive into how to easily boil eggs in an electric kettle!
+If you're shopping for a kettle that works well for this, check out my article on the Best Electric Kettles for Cooking.

 How to Boil Eggs in an Electric Kettle